 If you’re six months into your raw food flirtation, yo-yoing back to animal, cooked and processed foods at different intervals, and you’re asking aloud, “So is this fruitarian diet something new?”, it’s time to have a gut-check moment and start asking yourself why you want to be raw and get going with educating yourself.
 If you have resistance to putting in the time to learn about something so life-changing as adopting a raw food lifestyle, I’d suggest exploring why you have such resistance to investing time and money on sound resources.
 In fact, hiring a raw food coach such as myself or one of several others out there, some of whom write regularly for Fruit-Powered Digest, can save you time and money because, not only will you understand the essentials from the get-go, you’re less likely to drop hard-earned dollars on books featuring oil-drenched gourmet recipes—a no-no for success.
 I sure read and scanned my share of raw food books that didn’t get me where I wanted to go.

-I hired a top-of-the-line raw food coach and also received guidance in the Egoscue Method from two exercise therapists, and I now guide others in the same Egoscue stretches and exercises to roll back chronic pain in my Pain Relief and Postural Alignment Method.
+I hired a top-of-the-line raw food coach and also received guidance in the Egoscue Method from two exercise therapists, and I now guide others in the same stretches and exercises used by Egoscue University to roll back chronic pain in my Pain Relief and Postural Alignment Method.
 I also hired a vision coach and learned craniosacral fascial therapy from the best teacher in the world, the field’s creator, after receiving 15-plus sessions from him.
 What profound experiences my interactions with these wise people proved to be!
 These experiences have helped shape my life!

 When you’re transitioning to a raw food diet, it’s important to remember that your results will be unique to your body, so it’s unfair to compare yourself with your friend, who might be joining you on your transition but losing weight much faster than you or experiencing surging energy levels sooner.
 You have to have patience and understand that success on this diet isn’t an overnight thing.
 You also have to give your stomach the time to work its underutilized muscles in expanding to be able to fit all the fruit you’ll enjoy on a low-fat raw food diet, the only raw food diet that’s going to give you long-term success!
 (Not sure what this means or know about how calories, macronutrients, staple foods or food combining fit into a successful raw food diet?
 Books and coaches await your attention! 🙂 )